 Hohenschwangau Castle is the yellow castle that you can see from Neuschwanstein Balcony.
 Originally it was a 12th-century fortress destroyed in many wars and battles.
 However, In 1832, king Maximillian II, the father of King Ludwig II, acquired the ruined fort and rebuilt it to make it their family’s home.

 During your visit, you’ll see the details of the neo-gothic style castle and the 90 paintings that harmoniously relate to each other.
-At the castle gardens, you get a view that expands from Alpsee to Neuschwanstein Castle, which white color pops up in front of the dark forested mountain.
+At the castle gardens, you get a view that expands from Alpsee to Neuschwanstein Castle, in which white color pops up in front of the dark forested mountain.

-You can avail Hohenschwangau Castle tours included in a package together with Neuschwanstein.
+You can get Hohenschwangau Castle tours included in a package together with Neuschwanstein.
 To go here, you need to hike for a few minutes on the paved road between Hotel Muller and P4.
 You can get a horse carriage ride too!

 Distance from Neuschwanstein Castle: Very close, walking distance